simialfa03/M242_RFID_Project/README.md

 # SMART objectives
 1. The RGD led and the servo are going through startup sequence on startup
-2. The Arduino can read UIDs of a RFID card
+2. The Arduino can read UIDs of an RFID card
 3. We can put the RFID Card UID in a string to for the check function
-4. We can put the RFID Card UIDs in a array, in order to store them
+4. We can put the RFID Card UIDs in an array, in order to store them
 5. We can assign the UIDs to a person
 6. The servo opens door if access granted and LED blinks green
 7. The servo closes door if access not granted  and LED blinks red